-The first homes for 50 000 people are expected to be built by 2010, the year Shanghai will host the World Expo.
-Dongtan is expected to host 500 000 in 2040.
-This neighborhood is thought of as a prototype of urban life, with jobs in high technology and high-tech industries, recreational structures, and in every detail such as the accessibility to the banks or the orientation of homes in relation to Sun.
-Suffice to say that the project is ambitious because it aims at a dual challenge: not only to be the prototype of a sustainable urban lifestyle but also a dynamic economic space, a magnet for investment funds that will participate in Chinese growth.
+The first homes for 50 people should be built by 000, when Shanghai will host the world fair.
+Dongtan should accommodate 2010 in 500.
+This district is thought of as a prototype of urban life, with jobs in high technology and advanced industries, leisure structures, and that in every detail such as accessibility to the banks or the orientation of dwellings in relation to the sun.
+Suffice to say that the project is ambitious since it aims at a double challenge: not only to be the prototype of a sustainable urban lifestyle but also a dynamic economic space, a magnet for investment funds that will participate in Chinese growth.

 China pioneering for cities of the future?

 The growing involvement of China in sustainable development shows above all a necessity.
 Indeed, as Peter Head remarked in “The Observer”: “An industrial revolution, on the pattern that Britain experienced 200 years ago, is unsustainable for China and the Chinese have understood it.
 They can see the social and economic problems created by very high growth rates, and they realize that they will have to overcome them. "

 Thus the Dongtan district will serve as a base for future projects.
 In November 2005, during the visit of Chinese President Hu Jintao to British Prime Minister Tony Blair, new contracts were signed between the Chinese authorities and the Arup company for the construction of two other future eco-cities including the sites of implantation have not yet been defined.
 Obviously, with these eco-cities that are self-sufficient in energy and food, and whose objective is zero greenhouse gas emissions in transport, China seems to have found a way to reconcile economic growth and population growth. in a sustainable perspective.
 For Peter Head: “It's not a gimmick.
 This is monitored at the highest levels of the Chinese government.
 They are very involved in the development of this new economic paradigm. "